QIS+D SPOTLIGHTS - Philippines and Malaysia

 Unified COVID-19 Algorithms

-These algorithms are subject to change as evidence emerges and guidelines are updated.
+These algorithms are subject to change as new evidence emerges and existing guidelines are updated.
 Recommendations on patient care are not absolute.
 Final decisions remain under the discretion of the healthcare provider.

 As the unified algorithms are utilized, end-users are enjoined to provide feedback as to their experience with use of the algorithms in the field through: firstname.lastname@example.org and hpaac.org.ph/contact or email@example.com.